 The Dutch bike rental company famous for their blue front wheel opened their Paris shop in September 2020.
 They offer single-speed or 7-speed Dutch bikes (and soon eBikes) from €12.90/month.
 There’s no minimum subscription (although there’s a €15 sign-up fee for any rentals less than 6-months).
 The great thing is that the subscription includes repairs or replacement if your bike is stolen within 48 hours (the bike comes with a double-locking system).
 I’ve been using their Deluxe-7 bike, and find it really light and fun to ride around Paris.

 “DRent” is the new monthly rental service from the massive sporting goods chain store Décathlon available in Paris and Lyon.
 They have four bike options: single speed Dutch bike (€15/month), 7-speed Dutch bike (€25/month), folding electric bike (€65/month) and regular electric bike (€95/month).
 The bikes come with a basket, bike rack, locks, and lights.
 Like Swapfiets, they include insurance for repairs or replacement in case of theft.
 You need proof of address (like an electric bill) to rent, and there’s a €15 sign-up fee.
-NOTE: There’s a waitlist for most of the bikes, even though they raised the fees considerably in 2021.
+NOTE: There’s a waitlist for most of the bikes; as of April 2022 only children’s bikes are available.

 Véligo are electric bikes that you can rent for a maximum of six months at €40/month.
 That includes maintenance and locks.
 They’re run by the Ile-de-France Regional Transport Authority to encourage Franciliens to try electric bikes before buying one.
 You can pay a little extra for a helmet, child seat or bike rack.
 To rent, you’ll need proof of residency in the Ile de France.
 There is a waiting list at the moment, so sign up ASAP if you’re interested.